 Many visitors primarily associate Berlin with fairly short weekend trips.
 Here is our selection of small and large, cheap and expensive souvenirs with Berlin charm.

-This is a must for lovers of spirits from the city: Berliner Luft, a clear peppermint liqueur, which arouses nostalgic memories of long nights in the Kreuzberg district.
+This is a must for lovers of spirits from the city: Berliner Luft, a clear peppermint liqueur, which brings back nostalgic memories of long nights in the Kreuzberg district.
 There are other sorts alongside the classic peppermint flavour such as chocolate, elderberry and blackcurrant.

-Earl Grey lime is not a kind of tea here and lavender blossom grapefruit is not a kind of jam either.
-Those who like crunching their food and having an unusual combination of tastes in their mouth might like to make their way to the popcorn shop in Friedrichshain, try the Knalle-Popcorn(popping popcorn) and take some home for their nearest and dearest.
+Earl Grey lime is not a kind of tea here, and lavender blossom grapefruit is not a kind of jam either.
+Those who like crunching their food and having an unusual combination of tastes in their mouth might like to make their way to the popcorn shop in Friedrichshain, where they can try the Knalle-Popcorn(popping popcorn) and take some home for their nearest and dearest.

-Although both of these ladies were born in North Rhine-Westphalia, our authors Gwen and Astrid both moved to the German capital after gaining their university degrees.
+Although both of these women were born in North Rhine-Westphalia, our writers Gwen and Astrid both moved to the German capital after finishing their university degrees.
 Both of them worked together at an agency and enjoyed the benefits of Berlin.
-While Gwen made her way back home some years ago, Astrid has remained faithful to the German capital.
+While Gwen made her way back home some years ago, Astrid has remained loyal to the German capital.

 Please log in to like and comment on this article.

 For this article there are 0 comments